tetsuo13/MVMP3/README.md

 Bugs:

 - Disable & enable buttons
-- Make sure it exits ok
+- Make sure it exits ok [aka progress bar / optional stop button ]
 - Notify when complete

 To do: